jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-15.md

 That class of the Roman people who were called Plebeians, had no aversion to the worst of their emperors; for since they had no longer any share of empire themselves, nor were any more employed in wars, they became the most contemptible and degenerate people in the world; they looked upon commerce and the sciences [104] as only proper for slaves, and the distributions of corn which they received, made them neglect the cultivation of their lands=  they had been familiarized to public games and splendid spectacles, and since they had no longer any tribunes to obey, or magistrates to elect, those gratifications which they were only permitted to enjoy, became necessary to them, and their indolence and inactivity stimulated their relish of those indulgences.

-Caligula, Nero, Commodus, Carcalla, were lamented by the people for their folly, for whatever these loved, the others were as madly fond of, in their turn, and not only contributed their whole power, but even devoted their own persons to those pseasures; they lavished all the riches of the empire with the greatest prodigality; and when these were exhausted, the people without the least emotion, beheld all the great families pillaged.
+Caligula, Nero, Commodus, Carcalla, were lamented by the people for their folly, for whatever these loved, the others were as madly fond of, in their turn, and not only contributed their whole power, but even devoted their own persons to those pseasures.

+They lavished all the riches of the empire with the greatest prodigality.
+When these were exhausted, the people without the least emotion, beheld all the great families pillaged.

 They enjoyed the fruits of tyranny, without the least intermixture of uneasiness, because their low obscurity was their protection.

 Such princes have a natural antipathy to people of merit and virtue, because they are sensible their actions are disapproved by such persons.

-The contradiction * and even the silence of an austere citizen were insupportable to them; and as they grew intoxicated with popular applause, they at last imagined their government constituted the public felicity, and consequently that it could be censured by none but disaffected and ill-disposed persons.
+The contradiction* and even the silence of an austere citizen were insupportable to them; and as they grew intoxicated with popular applause, they at last imagined their government constituted the public felicity, and consequently that it could be censured by none but disaffected and ill-disposed persons.

-Caligula was a true sophist in cruelty; for as he equally descended from Antony and Augustus, he declared [105] he would punish the consuls if they celebrated the day appointed to commemorate the victory at Actium, and that they should likewise feel his severity if they neglected to honour that event; and Drusilla, to whom he accorded divine honours, being dead, it was a crime to bewail her because she was a goddess, and as great an offence to forbear that sorrow because she was a sister.
+Caligula was a true sophist in cruelty.
+He equally descended from Antony and Augustus.
+He declared [105] he would punish the consuls if they celebrated the day appointed to commemorate the victory at Actium, and that they should likewise feel his severity if they neglected to honour that event; and Drusilla, to whom he accorded divine honours, being dead, it was a crime to bewail her because she was a goddess, and as great an offence to forbear that sorrow because she was a sister.

-We have now ascended an eminence from whence we may take a view of human affairs=  when we trace, in the Roman history, such a variety of wars, and their prodigal effusion of human blood; when we view so many once flourishing nations depopulated, and see such a diversity of shining actions and triumphant processions=  when we trace the masterly strokes of politics, sagacity, and fortitude, so conspicuous in that people, and reflect on their advances to universal monarchy by schemes so judiciously concerted, so successfully supported, and so happily accomplished; to what view are all these mighty preparations directed?
+We have now ascended an eminence from whence we may take a view of human affairs=  when we trace, in the Roman history, such a variety of wars, and their prodigal effusion of human blood.

+When we view so many once flourishing nations depopulated, and see such a diversity of shining actions and triumphant processions=  when we trace the masterly strokes of politics, sagacity, and fortitude, so conspicuous in that people, and reflect on their advances to universal monarchy by schemes so judiciously concerted, so successfully supported, and so happily accomplished; to what view are all these mighty preparations directed?
 Why, truly, to satiate the ambition of five or six monsters!

 Is it possible then, that the senate could divest so many kings of their power, only to plunge themselves into the most abject slavery to one of their unworthy citizens, and to exterminate itself by its own edicts?

 Did it rise to such a height of grandeur, to drop more splendidly into ruin, and do the sons of men only labour to augment their power, that they may sall by their own combinations into better hands?

-When Caligula was assassinated, the senate assembled to form a new model of government; and whilst they were engaged in such deliberations, a party of soldiers rushed in to plunder the palace, and found, in some obscure place, a man trembling with fear; this man was Claudius, and they immediately saluted him emperor.
+When Caligula was assassinated, the senate assembled to form a new model of government.
+While they were deliberating, a party of soldiers rushed in to plunder the palace.

+They found Claudius trembling with fear in some obscure place.
+They immediately saluted him emperor.

-Claudius completed the subversion of the ancient form of government, by intrusting the dispensation of [106] justice to his officers=  the principal motive to the wars of Marius and Sylla, was to determine the competition of the senators and the equestrian * order for this prerogative; and it was now wrested from both parties by the arbitrary fancy of a weak man.
+Claudius completed the subversion of the ancient form of government, by intrusting the dispensation of [106] justice to his officers.

+The principal motive to the wars of Marius and Sylla, was to determine the competition of the senators and the equestrian * order for this prerogative; and it was now wrested from both parties by the arbitrary fancy of a weak man.

 Surprizing event indeed, of a dispute which had set the world in flames!

 When the reign of a prince succeeds the dissolution of a republic, no authority can be more absolute than his own, for he then possesses all that power which before was distributed among the people, who exercised it without any limitations; and for this reason the kings of Denmark are the most despotic sovereigns in Europe.

 The people were altogether as abject and unmanly as the senate, though they once were animated with such a martial spirit, that, when armies were levied in the city, before the time of the emperors, they gained the military discipline upon the spot, and immediately marched to the enemy.
 In the civil wars of Vitellius and Vespasian, Rome became a prey to the ambitious, and was full of timorous citizens, who were struck with consternation by any party of soldiers who could first approach them.

-The emperors themselves were in no better a situation; for as the right of electing a sovereign was not appropriated to any single army, it generally happened, that when an emperor was chosen by one body of soldiers, that circumstance alone was sufficient to discredit him with the others, who immediately set up a competitor to oppose him.
+The emperors themselves were in no better a situation.
+The right of electing a sovereign was not appropriated to any single army.

+When an emperor was chosen by one body of soldiers, another group of soldiers would immediately set up a competitor to oppose him.

-As the grandeur therefore of the republic proved fatal to that form of government, so the mighty extent of the empire was altogether as pernicious to the monarchs.
+The republic's grandeur therefore proved fatal to the republican form of government.

+So the mighty extent of the empire was altogether as pernicious to the monarchs.
 If the territories they were to defend had been confined to moderate limits, those sovereigns might have been effectually served by one principal army; [107] and the soldiers, when they had once elected their emperor, would have been dutiful enough to acquiesce in their choice.

 The soldiers were attached to the family of Cæsar, under which they enjoyed every advantage that a revolution would have procured them.
 The time came, that the great families of Rome were all exterminated but that of Cæsar, which itself became extinct in the person of Nero.
 The civil power, which had been continually depressed, was unable to balance the military; each army wanted to make an emperor.

-Let us here compare the times=  when Tiberius began his reign, wherein did he not employ the senate * ?
+When Tiberius began his reign, wherein did he not employ the senate * ?

 He was informed that the armies of Illyrium and Germany had mutinied=  he granted some of their demands, and maintained, that it belonged to the † senate to judge of the rest.

 He sent them deputies of that body.
 Those who have ceased to fear the power, may still respect the authority.
 When it had been represented to the soldiers, that in a Roman army the children of the emperors, and the deputies of the senate, ran the risk of ‡ their lives, they might relent=  and even proceed so far as to punish ∥ themselves=  but when the senate was entirely depressed, its example moved no one.

 In vain did § Otho harangue his soldiers, to talk to them of the dignity of the senate=  in vain did ** Vitellius send the principal senators to make his peace with Vespasian=  they did not, for one moment, pay to the orders of the state that respect which they had so long lost.
 The armies looked on these deputies as the most abject slaves of a master whom they had already rejected.

 It was an ancient custom at Rome, for those who obtained a triumph, to distribute some money to each soldier=  it was not much * .
 In the time of the civil wars these gratuities were augmented † .

 Formerly they were made with the money taken from the enemy; in these unhappy times, they gave that of the citizens, and the soldiers would have a share where there was no booty=  these distributions had taken place only after a war; Nero made them in a time of peace=  the soldiers were used to them, and they raged against Galba, who boldly told them, that he knew to choose, but not to buy them.

 Galba, Otho, and Vitellius, ‡ made a very transient appearance in the imperial scene.
 Vespasian, who, like them, was elected by the army, devoted all his reign to the re-establishment of the empire, which had been successively possessed by six tyrants, all equally cruel, and most of them exceedingly furious and untractable; generally very weak, and to complete the public calamity, profuse even to infatuation.